Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

 ### 4. Required IAM Roles and Policies (only once and used for all custom templates)

-These are service-specific execution roles that AWS services assume to perform their designated tasks within your MLOps pipeline:
+These are service-specific execution roles that AWS services assume to perform their designated tasks within your ModelOps pipeline:

 - **AmazonSageMakerProjectsCloudformationRole** - Role for CloudFormation to manage SageMaker resources
 - **AmazonSageMakerProjectsCodeBuildRole** - Role for CodeBuild projects to build and push container images
 - **AmazonSageMakerProjectsCodePipelineRole** - Role for CodePipeline to orchestrate CI/CD workflows
 - **AmazonSageMakerProjectsExecutionRole** - Role for SageMaker training and inference jobs
-- **AmazonSageMakerProjectsLambdaRole** - Role for Lambda functions used in MLOps workflows
+- **AmazonSageMakerProjectsLambdaRole** - Role for Lambda functions used in ModelOps workflows
 - **AmazonSageMakerProjectsUseRole** - General-purpose role for various SageMaker project services

 Each AWS service (CodePipeline, CodeBuild, etc.) assumes its corresponding Use Role to perform only the actions it needs, following the principle of least